marcosfrancesquini/marcosfrancesquini/README.md

 - 👋 Hi, I’m @marcosfrancesquini
 - 👀 I’m interested in space, philosofy and code!
 - 🌱 I’m currently studying Java and get better in Javascript, Node.JS, MERN, etc.
-- ❤️ With Ruby always in my heart!
+- ❤️ With Ruby on Rails always in my heart!
 - 💞️ I’m looking to collaborate on ERP Development.
 - 📫 How to reach me - francesquini.personal@gmail.com
 - ⚡ Fun fact: I'm afraid of height, but I worked at an internet provider where I had to climb towers up to 40 meters high!